 Videos made available here are from two vital resources:

-The Transferware Worldwide Lecture Series - free monthly Zoom lectures open to all.
-Invitations are distributed to the organizations who have expressed interest in participating.
+The Transferware Worldwide Lecture Series - free quarterly Zoom lectures open to all.
 These lectures are recorded and made available to current TCC members after the Zoom session.
 Member login required.
-A second source are the recorded presentations at TCC Annual Meetings, also available to members with login.

-Transferware Worldwide Lecture Series ANNUAL MEETING LECTURES Other Films and Videos
+Transferware Worldwide Lecture Series ANNUAL MEETING & CONFERENCE LECTURES Other Films and Videos

 Login or Become a Member